Pinot Noir bottles not to miss in 2026

 What is Pinot Noir wine and how is it made?

-Pinot Noir is an elegant, light to medium bodied red wine crafted from grapes of the same name.
 It typically has red fruit flavors and lower tannins due to the reduced phenols in the grape skins.
 Pinot Noir grapes are primarily used to produce red wines but they also find lovely expressions in rosés and other sparkling wines such as Champagne and Franciacorta, adding a generous depth and array of red fruit flavors.

 Let’s see in detail how Pinot Noir wine is made:

-- The pale skinned Pinot Noir grapes are harvested at night or early in the morning to keep them fresh.
+- The dark skinned Pinot Noir grapes are harvested at night or early in the morning to keep them fresh.
 Because it is an early ripening grape, the grapes are often picked in late summer and early fall (between August and October).

 - Harvested grapes are sorted and destemmed to give softer wines lacking the bitter flavors that might have been imparted by the stem.
 They are then crushed lightly to release juice.